roemvaar/cs_notes/docs/computer_systems/embedded/memory.md

 The cache is a small and fast memory that keeps the working set of a program close to the computation.

-Processors might have multiple levels of caches before you need to go find your data at main memory.
+Processors might have multiple levels of caches before finding data in the main memory.

 ### Cache Concepts